Content from Read case data

 # ℹ 1,536 more rows

-This is the default configuration of {simulist}, if you want to know more about its functionalities check the documentation website.
+The above is the default configuration of simulist.
+It includes a number of assumptions about the transmissibility and severity of the pathogen.
+If you want to know more about the simulist::sim_linelist() function and other functionalities check the documentation website.

-You can also find data sets from real emergencies from the past at the {outbreaks} R package.
+You can also find data sets from past real outbreaks within the {outbreaks} R package.

-Downstream analysis involves working with aggregated data rather than individual cases.
-This requires grouping linelist data in the form of incidence data.
-The incidence2 package offers an essential function, called incidence2::incidence(), for grouping case data, usually centered around dated events and/or other factors.
+Often we want to analyse and visualise the number of events that occur on a particular day or week, rather than focusing on individual cases.
+This requires grouping the linelist data into incidence data.
+The {incidence2} package offers a useful function called incidence2::incidence() for grouping case data, usually based around dated events and/or other characteristics.
 The code chunk provided below demonstrates the creation of an <incidence2> class object from the simulated Ebola linelist data based on the date of onset.

 R